andreiverdes/expleotraining/day1_victrola/src/main/assets/lesson2.md

   * Invoked to perform one-time setup procedures when the service is initially created (before it calls either `onStartCommand()` or `onBind()`)
 * onDestroy()
   * Invoked when the service is no longer used and is being destroyed.

+### Exercises

+1. In your chat app use all 3 kinds of Services to back your chat as a server.